ntpeters/pyvidia/README.md

 ##Script
 When executing as a script, the default behavior is to return the required driver series for the detected NVIDIA device.
+In the case of current drivers, the long lived branch is preferred by default over the short lived branch.

 The following command line options are also available:
 ```
+--series                Output the required driver series for the detected
+                        NVIDIA device [Default]

 --latest                Output the latest version number of the driver for the
                         detected NVIDIA device

---series                Output the required driver series for the detected
-                        NVIDIA device [Default]
+--longlived             Denotes that the long lived version of the current
+                        drivers should be preferred [Default]

+--shortlived            Denotes that the short lived version of the current
+                        drivers should be preferred.

 --deviceid DEVICEID     Provide a device PCI ID to be used instead of auto-
                         detecting one